What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

-Just like humans, your furry pals also need a well-balanced diet that includes certain nutrients that are essential in keeping them healthy.
+Just like humans, your furry pals also need a well-balanced diet that includes certain nutrients that are essential.

 We take a look at six essential nutrients that are important to keep your pets in the healthiest state.

-What nutrients do you need to include in their diet?
+What nutrients is a must to include in a dog's diet?
 The answer is a good mix of proteins, carbohydrates, fats, vitamins, minerals and water.

 Animal and plant-based sources can help provide protein to dogs.
 Animal-based food such as fish, eggs and lean muscle meat are a good source of protein.
 Plant-based protein can be obtained from lentils and beans.

-Amino acids which are important to life are present in protein.
+Amino acids are also present in protein.
 It helps in the formation of good muscles and bones, thick strong fur, good skin and nails.

 It is also helpful in making the hormones, enzymes and antibodies that are needed for an optimal body function.